nosovk/flowershow/content/Projects/CAT/2025-02-20-nextcode-analytics.md

 # Additional notes:

 There are two functions are currently missing on a new platform:
-- there is not intermediate verification requests (like to verify email without submiting the whole form).
+- there is not intermediate verification requests (like to verify email without submitting the whole form).
 Backend filed validation should be also logged, if it will be introduced in future.
-- there are no clear identification of errors, during the tests we got "Unknown error", instead of Rate limit error (and actual limit seems to be a bit too big, like more then 30 registartions were done with one Fingerprint, before hitting errors)
+- there are no clear identification of errors, during the tests we got "Unknown error", instead of Rate limit error (and actual limit seems to be a bit too big, like more then 30 registrations were done with one Fingerprint, before hitting errors)

 ## Deposit logging

-Also we would like to have the same functionality regarding deposit attemts.
+Also we would like to have the same functionality regarding deposit attempts.
 The shape of the data should be discussed.